leandromoreira/cdn-up-and-running/README.md

 ## Simulated Work (latency)

-The backend server is artificially creating responses, we'll add simulated latency using lua.
-The ideia is to make it closer to real world situations.
+The backend server is artificially creating responses.
+We'll add simulated latency using lua.
+The idea is to make it closer to real-world situations.
 We're going to model the latency using [percentiles](https://www.mathsisfun.com/data/percentiles.html).

 ```lua
 percentile_config={